 5) Start / Finish On

-The sequence of activities which describe the longest path from the data date to the end of the project.
+The sequence of activities describes the longest path from the data date to the end of the project.
 In a schedule without any constraints, this will be all activities with zero total float.

-(if you have constrains which force negative float, simply filtering on total float equal to or less than zero can bring up activities which are not on the critical path)
+(If you have constraints that force negative float, simply filtering on total float equal to or less than zero can bring up activities that are not on the critical path)

 Q4:What is WBS?

-The open end activity is the activity that does not have any successor.
-Normally open end activity is not accepted in schedule because the total float will be calculate from the end of the project and these entire activities late dates gather at the end of the project and can not be prepare a logical late start plan.
+An open-end activity is an activity that does not have any successor.
+Normally open-end activity is not accepted in the schedule because the total float will be calculated from the end of the project and these entire activities’ late dates gather at the end of the project and can not be prepared for a logical late start plan.

 Progress override invariably produces a shorter critical path and again there could be some illogical lack of dependencies resulting from activities having been progressed out of sequence.

-Actual Cost (AC) = No formula What you’ve actually spent on the project
+- Actual Cost (AC) = No formula What you’ve spent on the project

 For more information see this article: EVM earned value management

-Resource allocation is assigning resources to activities,determine the amount of labor, equipment and money required for any activity.
+Resource allocation is assigning resources to activities, and determining the amount of labor, equipment, and money required for any activity.

 An S-curve is a graph showing cumulative cost or value (measured in terms of money or manhours) against time.
 On a typical project, these graphs follow an “S” shape, hence the name.
 Typical data to be plotted on an S-Curve includes:

-Mile stone & flags both are events rather then activities.
-Some client likes to use flags rather than mile stone due the following differences.
+Milestones & flags both are events rather than activities.
+Some client likes to use flags rather than milestone due to the following differences.

-2- Flags can not update manually as Primavera automatically update the status where as milestone can be update manually.
+- Flags can not be updated manually as Primavera automatically update the status as milestone can be updated manually.

-3- Flags can not be constraint only driven by predecessor where as milestone can.
+- Flags can not be constrained only driven by predecessors as milestones can.

-Advice: at the end of your primavera interview thank the interviewer by sending him thanking interview email following to your interview.
+Advice: At the end of your primavera interview thank the interviewer by sending him a thanking interview email following your interview.